uikoo9/viho/packages/viho/README.md

 This command displays:

 - Model name with a `(default)` tag for the default model
-- Model type (openai, gemini api, or gemini vertex)
+- Platform (openai, deepseek, kimi, gemini api, or gemini vertex)
-- Type-specific configuration details
+- Platform-specific configuration details

 **Example output:**